Project Goals and Resources

 This comprehensive sexual history template was created for use by clinicians to assess potential health risks associated with an individual’s sexual history and behavior.
 This template includes questions that are recommended at the initial patient visit for baseline, and some that should be asked at the initial visit as well as at follow-up visits for routine screening and testing of bacterial sexually transmitted infections (STIs).
 Users are free to modify the template for their own settings.

-Th interview survey is a template for clinicians to assess potential STI risks associated with an individual’s sexual history and behavior.
+The interval survey is a template for clinicians to assess potential STI risks associated with an individual’s sexual history and behavior.
 Included are questions recommended at each patient visit after the initial visit (when the more comprehensive sexual history is completed) for routine screening and testing of bacterial STIs.

 Providers should give patients the self-collection instructions/visual guides to take into the restroom.
-Make sure each CT/GC NAAT kit vial is labelled with the correct site of collection (pharyngeal, rectal and vaginal) and that the patient knows which swab goes into which vial.
+Make sure each CT/GC NAAT kit vial is labeled with the correct site of collection (pharyngeal, rectal and vaginal) and that the patient knows which swab goes into which vial.

 Follow these workflows to improve STI screening and diagnosis, management and prevention of syphilis.